 We should also not negate that while Lance Armstrong could have continued lying straight to his death bed, he did not, and instead did this public confession, which has already triggered a huge public fallout, with people’s trust in him totally crushed and lawsuits starting to line up.
 He is facing at least three civil suits at the moment.

-But let’s say Lance did not lie during the interview and he was completely truthful.
+But let’s say Armstrong did not lie during the interview and he was completely truthful.
 While it’s a confession that comes 16 years late, it’s better late than never.

 - Oprah: Are you facing your demons?

-- Lance: Absolutely.
+- Armstrong: Absolutely.
 Absolutely.
 Ya.
 It’s a process.
 And I think we’re beginning to process that now.

 I remember after I quit my job to start my path in personal development in late 2008, I began this “outreach” program where I reconnected with people whom I had conflicts or misunderstandings with before (small ones really; I have never had major conflicts with people before).
 I also looked into my past grievances and released them one by one.

-(Check out Day 24: Right a Past Wrong and Day 25: Forgive Yourself of Be a Better Me in 30 Days Program on how to get started on these yourself.)
+(Check out Day 24: Right a Past Wrong and Day 25: Forgive Someone of Be a Better Me in 30 Days on how to get started on these yourself.)

 However, I feel that I have to step up to the plate if I am to embark on this personal development path—growing and helping others to grow—full time.
 Past conflicts, misunderstandings, personal grievances, etc.—these are things I have to resolve if I want to be a role model to others.
 I have to walk the talk, and to do that, I have to first redress issues from my past.